browserengineering/book/book/scheduling-and-threading.md

 threading.Timer(10, func).start()
 ```

-Now implement `setTimeout` on top of this class.
-In the JavaScript runtime, add
+Now implement `setTimeout` on top of this functionality.
+In the JavaScript
-a new internal handle for each call to `setTimeout`, and store the mapping
+runtime, add a new internal handle for each call to `setTimeout`, and store the
-between handles and callback functions in a global object called
+mapping between handles and callback functions in a global object called
 `SET_TIMEOUT_REQUESTS`.
 When the timeout occurs, Python will call
-`__runSetTimeout` and be passed the handle.
+`__runSetTimeout` and pass the handle as an argument.

 ``` {.javascript file=runtime}
 SET_TIMEOUT_REQUESTS = {}